677 - Clay Allison - live

 We were like, wait, what time is it?
 We lost a half an hour ago.
 Yeah.

-They were like, you're on time.
+They were like, you're in.
 Arizona doesn't really.

 Arizona does Hawaiian time.
 So,